 Concrete use: 1 € donation protects 1 m² rainforest

-good for the climate: 60 kg of CO2 remain permanently stored in living biomass
+Good for the climate: 60 kg of CO2 remain permanently stored in living biomass

 Transparent: you will receive a certificate with the geo-coordinates and an aerial photo of the protected forest area